Authentication flows

-- You interactively start an on-behalf-of flow using a special API in CDF.
-It will use your identity and start an OAuth2 flow and send you back an interim reference token called a nonce.
+- You interactively start an on-behalf-of flow using a special API in CDF from the application.
+CDF will use your identity against your IdP in an OAuth2 flow and send you back an interim token called a nonce.

 - You must supply this nonce to the transformation or function, which will then connect to the started flow and get a token and be allowed to refresh tokens on your behalf.

 The time allowed for the function or transformation to complete can vary, but you can set it to an hour, a day, or even a week or longer.